top of page

 Certified School Social Worker

-• Completed Council of Parent Attorneys and Advocates (COPAA) SEAT Training and full practicum
+• Member, Council of Parent Attorneys and Advocates (COPAA) & SEAT 2.0 - 3.0 Training with full practicum under the supervision of an attorney

 • CASA - Court Appointed Special Advocate